Don’t go travel blogging around the world

 Yes ok, you only live once, there’s the FOMO, and “if the world is a book and you don’t travel you only ever read the first page.”
 I get that.
 I travelled around China, SE Asia, Australia and New Zealand for 6 months in 2009 and absolutely loved it … but I’d been fortunate enough to receive a nice fat redundancy payment after 10 years working at the same company.
 35 year old “you” might look back at 25 year old “you” and wish you’d got a career going first, saved up a deposit, bought a house … and then gone travelling (if you still wish to) … and all still in your 20s.

-The Tory government have a lot to answer for pushing home ownership on everybody but without thinking about such things you could be screwing yourself over in 5-10 years time when you then try to get on that even more unobtainable first rung of the ladder and conform to what society thinks we should all be doing in the “rule book of life”!
+The Tory government have a lot to answer for pushing home ownership on everybody.
+But without thinking about such things you could be screwing yourself over in 5-10 years time.
+That point in your life when you then try to get on that even more unobtainable first rung of the housing ladder.
+Conforming to what society thinks we should all be doing in the “rule book of life”! 😉

-So go travelling around the world if 1). you’re financially secure to do so (or if you simply don’t give a damn) and 2), if you don’t care much about the polar bears and the impending cataclysmic disaster if CO2 levels cause the climate change to tip irreversibly.
+So go travelling around the world if 1). you’re financially secure to do so (or if you simply don’t give a damn).
+Or 2), if you don’t care much about the polar bears and the impending cataclysmic disaster if CO2 levels cause the climate change to tip irreversibly.
 We’re only alive for the blink of an eye after all so who cares?!